A short course on positive solutions of systems of ODEs via fixed point index: The fixed point index

 In fact, if not, there exist $u\in \partial V_\rho$ and $\lambda\geq 0$ such that $u=Tu+\lambda e$.
 Then we have Thus we get, for $t\in[a,b]$,

-Taking the minimum over $[a,b]$ gives $\rho>\rho$ a contradiction. \end{proof} \begin{rem} In order to compare the two approaches, proving the index=0 result by means of the condition $\|Tu\| \geq \|u\|$ for every $u \in \partial K_{\rho/c}$, as in the application of the Krasnosel'ski\u\i{} Theorem, would require a more stringent requirement. \end{rem} \begin{rem} Note also that we used strict inequalities in the conditions $(\mathrm{I}_{\rho}^{0})$ and $(\mathrm{I}_{\rho}^{1})$.
-This fact is particularly convenient for proving the existence of multiple solutions, this is done in the following Theorem. \end{rem} \begin{thm} The integral equation \eqref{eqhamm} has at least one positive solution in $K$ if either of the following conditions hold.
+Taking the minimum over $[a,b]$ gives $\rho>\rho$ a contradiction. \end{proof} \begin{remark} In order to compare the two approaches, proving the index zero result by means of the condition $\|Tu\| \geq \|u\|$ for every $u \in \partial K_{\rho/c}$, as in the application of the Krasnosel'ski\u\i{} Theorem, would require a more stringent requirement. \end{remark} \begin{remark} Note also that we used strict inequalities in the conditions $(\mathrm{I}_{\rho}^{0})$ and $(\mathrm{I}_{\rho}^{1})$.
+This fact is particularly convenient for proving the existence of multiple solutions, this is done in the following Theorem. \end{remark} \begin{theorem} The integral equation~\eqref{eqhamm} has at least one positive solution in $K$ if either of the following conditions holds.

 \begin{enumerate}